 This modern canvas bucket bag has great slouchy style and tough construction details, making it a good choice for men or women.
 It’s a serious shoulder tote that’s ready to head out into the elements.
-Load it up for a weekend adventure, use it as a holdall for gym gear, or simply sling it crossbody or over your shoulder for the trek into work each day.
+Load it up for a weekend adventure, use it as a holdall for gym gear, or simply sling it crossbody or over your shoulder for the trek into work or school each day.
 We were inspired by vintage rucksacks and European satchels to create a rugged design with strapping, topstitching, and an interesting lining fabric that adds a bit of fun on the inside.

 Part of the secret to our perfect slouchy finish is the washed heavyweight canvas.
 We always recommend pre-washing your fabric when appropriate, but for this cool, already-worn-in look, pre-washing is the ticket.

 We chose a neutral palette for our sample, but the selection of canvas at most retailers is quite wide and varied, allowing you to select from basics to pastels to jewel tones and more.
 We found 59″ Duck Canvas in 27 different Colors at Joann Fabrics.
 The lining is a standard quilting cotton.
 Once again, you can choose a neutral tone or follow our suggestion to use the lining to feature a fun coordinating print.

 Our bucket bag finishes at approximately 12″ wide x 14″ high x 6″ deep.
 The strap is fully adjustable.

 Sewing Tools You Need

 - Quarter Inch Seam foot; optional but helpful for exact topstitching

 - ½ yard of 58″+ wide medium to heavy-weight cotton canvas or similar for the main bag exterior panels and the exterior pockets

 - ⅝ yard of 58″+ wide medium to heavy-weight cotton canvas or similar for the bag exterior accent panels and straps